 Davidson's VPN (virtual private network) capability allows access to certain Davidson network resources while working off-campus.
-VPN is available to all employees by default, but is only currently available to students by special request.
-To request access, please email firstname.lastname@example.org.
+VPN is available to all employees by default.
+VPN is made available to students only for research purposes; access should be requested by the professor.

 Install the Cisco AnyConnect application on your computer